Graham Wellesley, 8th Earl Cowley

 Garret Graham Wellesley, 8th Earl of Cowley (born 30 March 1965), styled Viscount Dangan from 1975 to 2016, is a British hereditary peer and businessman.
-Previously an entrepreneur in derivatives and foreign exchange trading, he is the founder and CEO of UK alternative lender Wellesley & Co.
+Previously an entrepreneur in derivatives and foreign exchange trading, he was the founder and CEO of UK alternative lender Wellesley_%26_Co. (now in administration).

 Early life

 Graham Wellesley was born in 1965, the son of Garret Wellesley, 7th Earl Cowley, and his first wife, (Elizabeth) Suzanne Lennon.
 He has an elder sister, Lady Tara (born 1962).
 He is a descendant of Henry Wellesley, 1st Baron Cowley, brother of the Duke of Wellington.
 He spent his early years in California before coming to the UK aged 10, where he attended the American Community School in Hillingdon, west London.

 After graduating with a degree in economics from Franklin College, Switzerland, he served for 18 months in the Household Cavalry.